friction2d/friction2d.github.io/_drafts/friction-0961.md

 comments: ""
 ---

-Friction version 0.9.6.1 marks the end of development for the 0.9 series.
-The 0.9 series is now in maintenance mode, receiving only bug fixes until the upcoming 1.0 release later this year.
+This release marks the end of development for the 0.9 series.
+The 0.9 series is now in maintenance mode, receiving only important bug fixes until the upcoming 1.0 release later this year.

 ## Changes